oracle-quickstart/oke-confluent/README.md

 # oke-quickstart-confluent
 This is a walkthrough of setting up [Confluent](https://www.confluent.io) on [Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE)](https://cloud.oracle.com/containers/kubernetes-engine).
 It is developed jointly by Oracle and Confluent.
+For instructions on how to use this material and details on getting support from the vendor that maintains this material, please contact them directly.

 ## Instructions
 This repo contains templates for deploying [Confluent](https://www.confluent.io) on [OCI](https://cloud.oracle.com/cloud-infrastructure) using [Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE)](https://cloud.oracle.com/containers/kubernetes-engine), [Helm Charts](https://docs.helm.sh/), [Terraform](https://www.terraform.io/) and scripts (bash).